wesleyjding/tft-augment-app/README.md

 # tft-augment-app
 Simple app to automatically check the statistics of augments in Teamfight Tactics using tactics.tools

-Requirements: Have Chrome installed, Java 1.8 or higher
+Requirements: Have Chrome installed, Java 1.8 or higher, likely only works on Windows